 If this is your year to buy a new home, but you’re not sure how to get started, don’t worry.
 The path to homeownership can actually be enjoyable and rewarding.
-Here are a few tips to help lay the foundation.
+Here are 3 tips to help lay a strong foundation for a very big investment.

-Many Americans don’t know their credit score—do you know yours?
-Understanding your credit score can help you better understand the role it plays for the rest of your financial life.
-And, if you’re in the market to buy a home, that means knowing the interest rate for which you may qualify.
-Checking your score will allow you to identify red flags—like a low score or credit accounts that you’re not aware of—so that you can work to address those issues before you apply for a mortgage.
+According to a 2021 poll, 1 in 8 Americans don’t know their credit score—do you know yours?
+Knowing your credit score and understanding what it means can help you make better use of the role it plays for the rest of your financial life.
+And, if you’re in the market to buy a home, that can mean knowing the interest rate for which you may qualify based partially on your score.
+Checking your score will allow you to identify issues that could be dragging your score down—like delinquent minimum payments or credit accounts that you’re not aware of—so you can work to address them before you apply for a mortgage.

-Beyond understanding your credit score, you’ll also want to document your income, liabilities and assets as these are key to helping your lender determine what you can afford.
+Beyond understanding your credit score, you’ll also want to become familiar with your income, liabilities and assets.
+These 3 variables are key to helping your lender determine what you can afford.

 - Income: What you’re earning